Sharing Space with NASA

-How Stevens is partnering with America's lead space agency to examine climate change, monitor astronauts, develop planetary roving and landing technologies... and more
+Stevens is partnering with the world's leading space agency to examine climate change, monitor astronauts, develop planetary roving and landing technologies and more

-For decades, Stevens alumnus Aaron Cohen M.S.
+For decades, Stevens alumni have occupied prominent roles at NASA, including Aaron Cohen M.S.
 '58 Hon.
 D.Eng.
-'82 directed the Apollo lunar programs and, eventually, the entire Space Shuttle program for the National Aeronautics and Space Administration (NASA).
+'82, who directed the Apollo lunar programs, the Space Shuttle program and the Johnson Space Center for the world's leading space agency.

-Stevens graduates continue to rise to top positions at the agency, while faculty researchers continue receiving regular funding support from NASA and work closely with NASA scientists on projects ranging from robots, modules and vehicles to mathematical modeling, landing-site selection and terrestrial satellite image processing.
+Faculty researchers and student design teams receive regular support from the agency, working closely with NASA scientists on projects ranging from robots, modules and vehicles to mathematical modeling, mission planning, astronaut safety and terrestrial satellite image processing.

-Stevens physicist Knut Stamnes works with NASA to improve its satellite imagery of the Earth's landforms and oceans so that we can monitor for signs of global warming or other planetary change — which can be difficult when weather, cloud cover, dust and other conditions interfere.
+Physicist Knut Stamnes also works with NASA to improve its satellite imagery of the Earth's landforms and oceans to aide monitoring of global warming and other planetary change — which can be difficult when weather, cloud cover, dust and other conditions interfere with visibility.

 Stamnes, director of the university’s Light and Life Lab, introduced a new mathematical algorithm for predicting how radiation transfers through layered material in the 1980s.
 Today he works with satellite imagery processing, utilizing techniques that algorithmically sharpen our understanding of ice and snow cover in polar regions and the phytoplankton living in the world's oceans.